cpcm94/linhadotempo/README.md

 For the dashboard approach, after login choose the app you intend on changing the env variables, click on the settings tab, then click on `Reveal Config Vars`.

 Add the variable `APP_URL` with its value being the URL for your heroku app.

+## Git deploy with heroku

+To enable git automatic deploys on push, you need to connect your app to the GitRepo.
+Go to your heroku dashboard, click on the deploy tab, on Deployment method click on Github and choose the appropriate repository.

 ## About Laravel